 Loaches, royal city, waiting for you.

-When you arrive in Loches, you can head towards the old royal town or continue straight ahead to return directly to Beaulieu-lès-Loches.
+Arriving in Loches, you can head towards the former royal town or continue straight to return directly to Beaulieu-lès-Loches.

 Entering Loches means entering through the main door into the history of France, with its royal splendor, its troubles, and… its loves!
 Perched above the alleys of the city and surrounded by high ramparts, the Royal city presents you with different faces.
 On the one hand, the fortress by Count of Anjou Foulques III Nerra, an imposing masterpiece of military architecture, with its keep millennium 36 m high.
 On the other, the royal residence, who has seen the most famous characters from the XVe century: the kings Charles VII, Louis XI, Charles VIII, Louis XII and even François Ier, Queen Anne of Brittany, Joan of Arc, etc. At the end of the Hundred Years War, the house also hosted the loves of Charles VII and Agnès Sorel, the first royal favorite in history.
 The Royal City also contains many other treasures, such as the Collegiate Church of Saint-Ours, la House-Museum of the painter Emmanuel Lansyer, to discover around the alleys ...